-The topographical relief within the City of Fort Wayne ranges from level to rolling or strongly sloping.
+The topographical relief within Allen county ranges from level to rolling or strongly sloping.
 There are numerous depressions, and some are extensive.
-The largest area of level topography is in the eastern part of the city.
-In general, many good recreational opportunities exist within the city.
+The largest area of level topography is in the eastern part of the county.
+Smaller, but still fairly extensive level areas are in the southwestern and the northwestern parts of the county.
+In the northern and south central parts of the county and in the southwestern corner, the topography ranges from nearly level to rolling or strongly sloping but is most commonly gently undulating.
+The highest elevation in the county is in Perry Township.
+In general, many good recreational opportunities exist within the county.
 Pockets of rolling topography, well suited to natural park areas as well as level areas for athletic fields provide a wide range of park and recreation opportunities within the City of Fort Wayne.